 Making too much noise about your product and creating an inflated messaging framework can do more harm than good to your marketing strategy.

 For example, let's say you've built a video editing tool for creating, editing, and publishing videos.
-However, if your product message positions the tool as the ultimate design toolkit for marketing teams, it'll be overkill and ultimately disappoint your new users.
+However, if your product messaging positions the tool as the ultimate design toolkit for marketing teams, it'll be overkill and ultimately disappoint your new users.

 4. Align your pre-signup messaging with in-app messaging #